hanabi/hanabi.github.io/Reference.md

   * Bob knows that the only playable 3 is red 3.
 He also knows that Alice has a clued red 3 already in her hand.
 Thus, he knows that he has the red 3 and that Alice made a mistake.
   * Bob performs a *Sarcastic Discard* to pass the red 3 back to Alice.
 * The *Sarcastic Discard* is similar to the *Prompt*, except that it is initiated by a discard instead of a clue.
-* However, unlike a *Prompt*, if there are multiple cards that a *Sarcastic Discard* could apply to, then it does NOT promise that it is the left-most card.
+* However, unlike a *Prompt*, if there are multiple cards that a *Sarcastic Discard* could apply to, then it does **not** promise that it is the left-most card.
 It only promises that they have the card somewhere.
 For example:
   * Alice *Sarcastic Discards* a red 3.
   * Bob has two cards clued with number 3 in his hand.
 He doesn't have any color information on either 3.
   * Bob can be certain that one of the two 3's is red 3, but he does not know which one it is yet.